Frequently Asked Questions

 - Standalone InControl2 licence.
 If your PrimeCare has expired and you do not wish to renew it, you can purchase an InControl2 licence separately.
 These are available in one-year, two-year and five-year terms.
 This option makes sense if you want cloud management but do not need the extended warranty or SpeedFusion licence that PrimeCare provides.

-InControl2 itself has two tiers.
-The standard tier covers remote monitoring, configuration management, firmware deployment and basic reporting.
-The advanced tier adds features like SSID management for access points, captive portal configuration and more granular reporting.
-Most router deployments work well on the standard tier.
-The advanced tier is primarily relevant if you are managing large numbers of Peplink access points.
+Two tiers exist.
+Standard covers remote monitoring, configuration management, firmware deployment and basic reporting.
+Advanced adds SSID management for access points, captive portal configuration and more granular reporting.
+Most router deployments work fine on standard.
+Advanced is primarily relevant for large access point estates.

-One point that catches people out: InControl2 is a management overlay, not a requirement.
-Your Peplink routers function fully without it.
-You can configure everything through the local web admin interface on each device.
+One thing that catches people out: InControl2 is a management overlay, not a requirement.
+Peplink routers function fully without it; you can configure everything through the local web admin on each device.
 InControl2 simply lets you do it remotely, at scale, from one place.
-For a single-site deployment with one router, InControl2 is convenient but not essential.
-For a fleet of 50 routers across multiple countries, it is practically mandatory.
+One router at one site?
+Convenient but not essential.
+Fifty routers across multiple countries?
+Practically mandatory.

-We use InControl2 extensively across all of our managed service deployments and can add your devices to our management organisation if you want us to monitor them on your behalf.
-For organisations that prefer to manage their own kit, our training sessions cover InControl2 administration in detail.
+InControl2 runs across all our managed service deployments, and your devices can be added to our management organisation if you want us to handle monitoring.
+Prefer to manage your own kit?
+Our training sessions cover InControl2 administration in detail.

 Can Peplink replace my existing SD-WAN?

 In most cases, yes.
-We have migrated organisations from Cisco Meraki, Fortinet, VMware VeloCloud, Silver Peak, Cradlepoint and several other SD-WAN platforms to Peplink.
-The migration is usually driven by one of three factors: cost, cellular performance or operational simplicity.
+Organisations have been migrated from Cisco Meraki, Fortinet, VMware VeloCloud, Silver Peak, Cradlepoint and others to Peplink.
+The motivation is usually one of three things: cost, cellular performance or operational simplicity.

-On cost, many SD-WAN vendors charge per-device licensing fees that escalate significantly at renewal.
-Peplink's licensing model (PrimeCare plus InControl2) is typically 40 to 60 per cent less expensive than equivalent licensing from Meraki or VeloCloud, particularly at scale.
-The hardware itself is also competitively priced, and there are no hidden per-feature charges for things like VPN tunnels, firewall rules or VLAN segmentation.
+On cost: many SD-WAN vendors charge per-device licensing fees that escalate at renewal.
+Peplink's model (PrimeCare plus InControl2) runs 40 to 60 per cent less than equivalent Meraki or VeloCloud licensing, particularly at scale.
+Hardware is also competitively priced, with no hidden per-feature charges for VPN tunnels, firewall rules or VLAN segmentation.

-On cellular performance, Peplink was built from the ground up around cellular connectivity.
-Many competing SD-WAN products treat cellular as an afterthought: a USB dongle or a bolt-on LTE modem.
-Peplink embeds high-category cellular modems directly into the router with dedicated antenna ports, SIM card slots and carrier-specific firmware optimisations.
-For any deployment where cellular is the primary or a critical backup connection, Peplink's RF performance is measurably better than products that were designed primarily for Ethernet WANs.
+On cellular: Peplink was built from the ground up around cellular connectivity.
+Competing SD-WAN products often treat cellular as an afterthought, a USB dongle or a bolt-on LTE modem.
+Peplink embeds high-category modems directly into the router with dedicated antenna ports, SIM card slots and carrier-specific firmware optimisations.
+For any deployment where cellular is primary or a critical backup, Peplink's RF performance is measurably better than products designed primarily for Ethernet WANs.

-On simplicity, Peplink's administrative interface is notably straightforward compared to platforms like Cisco Viptela or Fortinet.
-Configuration tasks that require CLI access and hundreds of lines of syntax on other platforms can be accomplished through Peplink's web interface in minutes.
-This is not a trivial point: simpler configuration means fewer errors, faster deployments and lower ongoing support costs.
+On simplicity: Peplink's admin interface is notably straightforward compared to Cisco Viptela or Fortinet.
+Configuration tasks that require CLI access and hundreds of lines of syntax elsewhere take minutes through the web interface.
+Not a trivial point.
+Simpler configuration means fewer errors, faster deployments and lower support costs.

-The migration process itself depends on your current setup.
-For simple branch-office deployments with site-to-site VPN and internet breakout, we can typically migrate a site in under an hour with minimal downtime.
-For complex deployments with application-aware routing policies, QoS rules and deep integration with other security infrastructure, we plan the migration in phases to avoid disruption.
-We have written about common migration pitfalls in our article on why SD-WAN projects fail.
-If you are considering a switch, talk to us and we will assess your current setup and give you a straight answer on whether Peplink is the right replacement.
+Migration complexity depends on the current setup.
+Simple branch-office deployments with site-to-site VPN and internet breakout typically migrate in under an hour with minimal downtime.
+Complex deployments with application-aware routing, QoS rules and deep security integration get migrated in phases to avoid disruption.
+Common pitfalls are covered in our article on running SD-WAN across multiple sites.
+Considering a switch?
+Talk to us for a straight answer on whether Peplink is the right replacement.

 What SIM cards work with Peplink routers?

-Peplink routers accept standard SIM cards from any mobile network operator worldwide.
-They are not locked to any specific carrier.
-You can use SIMs from consumer mobile plans, business mobile contracts, IoT/M2M data plans or multi-network aggregation SIMs.
-The physical SIM size depends on the router model: most current models use Mini-SIM (2FF) or Micro-SIM (3FF) form factors, and many ship with adapters.
+Any standard SIM from any mobile operator worldwide.
+No carrier lock.
+Consumer plans, business contracts, IoT/M2M data plans, multi-network aggregation SIMs.
+Physical size depends on the model: most current routers take Mini-SIM (2FF) or Micro-SIM (3FF), and many ship with adapters.

-For UK deployments, we commonly see clients using SIMs from EE, Three, Vodafone and O2 (VMO2).
-The choice of carrier depends on coverage at your specific location.
-We always recommend testing coverage before committing to a particular carrier, and for critical deployments we advise using SIMs from at least two different carriers in separate modem slots.
-This gives you network diversity: if one carrier has an outage or congestion issue in your area, the other picks up the load automatically.
+For UK deployments, EE, Three, Vodafone and O2 (VMO2) are the common choices.
+Carrier selection depends on coverage at your specific location.
+Always test before committing, and for critical deployments use SIMs from at least two different carriers in separate modem slots.
+That gives you genuine network diversity: if one carrier has an outage or congestion issue, the other picks up the load automatically.

 For international deployments, roaming SIMs or global IoT SIMs are the practical choice.
 A SIM that works on a single UK carrier will roam internationally, but the data costs are often prohibitive for anything beyond light usage.
 Global IoT SIMs from providers like Eseye, Wireless Logic or Pangea negotiate local carrier rates in each country and avoid the premium roaming charges.

-We also supply our own Alchemy SIM, which is a multi-network data SIM designed specifically for use in Peplink routers.
-Alchemy SIM connects to multiple carrier networks in each country, with real-time network selection based on signal strength and congestion.
+There is also Alchemy SIM, our multi-network data SIM designed specifically for Peplink routers.
+Alchemy SIM connects to multiple carrier networks per country, selecting based on signal strength and congestion.
 It works in over 190 countries, supports private APNs, and comes with pooled data plans and no per-device contracts.
-For clients with Peplink deployments across multiple sites or countries, Alchemy SIM simplifies the entire SIM management problem down to a single provider and a single billing relationship.
+For deployments spanning multiple sites or countries, it simplifies SIM management to a single provider and a single bill.

-One thing to be aware of: some carriers restrict certain plan types from being used in routers (as opposed to phones).
-This is less common with business and IoT plans, but consumer "unlimited" plans sometimes have fair-use clauses that throttle or block traffic from non-phone devices.
-We advise clients on carrier selection and plan suitability as part of our deployment service to avoid these issues before they cause problems in production.
+One gotcha: some carriers restrict certain plan types from being used in routers.
+Less common with business and IoT plans, but consumer "unlimited" plans sometimes throttle or block traffic from non-phone devices.
+Carrier selection and plan suitability are covered as part of our deployment service to catch these issues before they cause problems in production.

 We are happy to help